4Soft-de/harness-model/docs/vec-navigation-api.md

 the body of a reduction such as `LocalizedStrings.valueIn(…)` weighs the elements against each other.
 Forcing those through the operators would make them longer, not clearer.

+### Deprecated model associations

+The VEC standard evolves too and deprecates associations of its own.
+Where it supersedes one path through the model with another, the navigation **follows the recommended path and falls back to the deprecated one only where the recommended path leads nowhere**.
+Both generations of files therefore navigate through the same catalog method, and no call site has to know which generation it is holding.

+`ConfigurableElements.toVariantConfiguration()` is the reference case.
+VEC 2.X configures an element through the `VecConfigurationConstraint`s referencing it and deprecates the element's own `ConfigInfo` association for removal, so the navigation goes back to the constraints and forward to their configuration first, and only an empty result sends it to the old association.
+Three properties of that shape generalise:

+- **The fallback keys on the result, not on a version flag.** Nothing tells a navigation which generation a file was written against, and mixed files exist.
+An empty result is the only signal available, and it is the right one: it means the recommended path genuinely holds no answer here.
+- **A path against the reference direction needs back references.** The recommended path is usually the reverse of the association the deprecated one followed forwards, so it depends on the `navext` back-reference accessors and carries `@RequiresBackReferences` — along with everything built on it.
+  Read without back references, such a navigation finds nothing and silently takes the fallback: correct, but degraded, which is what the annotation warns about.
+- **The suppression stays in the catalog.** Using a deprecated getter needs `@SuppressWarnings({"deprecation", "removal"})`, and the catalog is where it belongs.
+It is then the single place in the repository touching the association, and consumers never need the suppression at all.

+The direction is the mirror image of the repository's own deprecations, where the old API delegates to the new one (see [API Evolution](api-evolution.md)).
+Here the new path falls back to the old, because the deprecation is in the data rather than in this code: a consumer can migrate its calls, but nobody can migrate the files that already exist.

 ### The legacy API (`navigations`)

 The older generation uses catalogs too — final classes named `<Concept>Navs` with static factory